Email Templates You Can Use to Politely Ask for Payment Professionally

 If the due date has come and gone and there’s still no payment to be accounted for, it’s time to send them another reminder while staying polite, professional, and objective.

-You could send these emails as a follow-up on the previous email thread to help them connect the dots, or you may choose to send it separately with a different subject line to help differentiate the email in their inbox.
+You could send this email as a follow-up on the previous email thread to help them connect the dots, or you may choose to send it separately with a different subject line to help differentiate the email in their inbox.

-If you’re struggling to find the words to send, let this quick template be a guide for how to approach this second reminder email:
+If you’re struggling to find the words to send, let this quick email template be a guide for how to politely remind your customer that their invoice is a few days overdue.

 “Hello [Name],